airdb-wiki/airdb-wiki.github.io/docs/README.md

     desc: Detailed description of this custom item
     link: https://link.to.your.friend

-footer: customize your footer text
+footer: MIT Licensed | Copyright © 2015-present airdb.
 ---

 This is a blog home page demo.